Therapy for Women: Stress and Burnout

 The trouble is, not everyone is socialized to have a moral expectation that they matter less than other people.
 Men traditionally are socialized to function as human beings.
 While they experience similar life stressors, men are not impacted in the same ways as women.
 The difference is not biological, but created by our society, in that men are told that they are allowed to take care of themselves.

-The Stress Cycle:
+The Stress Cycle

-This stress response cycle is geared towards the stressors our ancestors faced like: getting chased by a lion, war, having to escape your village.
+This stress response cycle is geared towards the stressors our ancestors faced, like getting chased by a lion, war, having to escape your village.
 Our bodies are supposed to flood with a heightened level of stress to help get us to safety.
 After the stressor is no longer present, our bodies more easily detect that we don’t need to be protected anymore.

 The trouble is, our bodies don’t know how to respond when there wasn’t an immediate and removable stressor and we can experienced this heightened level of distress when thinking about a future event, driving through traffic on the way to work, or while waiting for the results of a medical test.